Liquidiser/replit3_qdos_camera/PROJECT_SPECIFICATION.md

 ### 6. Rive Animations
 - Dynamic loading of Rive animations based on QR code data
-- Support for both portrait and landscape orientations
+- Support for both portrait and landscape orientations with automatic switching
 - Interactive animation states tied to user actions
 - Optimized animation performance
+- Unified animation utilities for consistent handling of local and remote animation sources
+- Intelligent fallback to local animations when network resources are unavailable

 ### 7. Social Sharing
 - Direct sharing to social media platforms